nkapu/handlers/assembly/README.md

   * you visit a web page with a word link video, add sound
   * add sound to the "so what" video
   * recap with cloud with word:// circles
+  * credit the original video by Omicron AG - Swiss made IT Security

 ## 00:20 5.
 Pop up marketing strikes back - twitter://